-Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders Maximal continuous duration of an awkward body posture (in hours/day) Total duration of an awkward body posture (in hours/day).
-Coggon et al Prospective Participants Work exposure Disabling Association between psychosocial [90] cohort derived from the wrist/hand pain aspects of work and Disabling 2019 CUPID study, Risk factors was (WHP). wrist/hand pain (WHP).
-Adjusted for Follow-up mean which comprised assessed by age, gender, and BMI.
-Prevalence rate 18 countries interval of 14 office workers questionnaire Pain experience ratio; PRR (95% CI) months who regularly (either self- was assessed by Risk of Bias used computers, administration or questionnaire Work for >50 h per week: Moderate General working nurses, and at interview) which assessed 1.0 (0.8 to 1.1) population "other workers" according to pain in the (mainly carrying occupational wrist/hand area Time pressure at work: out repetitive group. that had lasted 1.1 (1.0 to 1.2) manual tasks with for longer than their hands or a day during the Lack of support at work: arms - for past month, and 1.0 (0.9 to 1.2) example, mail If so, whether sorters). the pain had Lack of Job control: n-0082 to perform one 1.0 (0.9 (0 1.2) n=9082 to perform one lob coourity.
-2000 wore male listed activities 1 1 (1 0 + 0 1 2) and 5082 formalise 1.1 (1.0 (0 1.2) Dalbora at Case-control Pandomly loh physical Surgery for Associations between Occupational Associations between (nested within a selected cases ovnosuro subscromial avaosure and Surgery for subacromial a [55] cohort study) and two controls exposure Subaci Ullilai impingement syndrome and Surgery for [22] conort study) impingement synurome and surgery for
+Author Year Reference Country Risk of Bias Design Time to follow-up Setting Performed (yrs) Participants Women/men Occupational factor (-s) Outcome Association between occupational factor and health problems; adjusted for 3 or less confounders Association between occupational factor and health problems; adjusted for more than 3 confounders Maximal continuous duration of an awkward body posture (in hours/day).
+Total duration of an awkward body posture (in hours/day).
+Coggon et al [90] 2019 18 countries Risk of Bias Moderate Prospective cohort Follow-up mean interval of 14 months General working population Participants derived from the CUPID study, which comprised office workers who regularly used computers, nurses, and "other workers" (mainly carrying out repetitive manual tasks with their hands or Work exposure Risk factors was assessed by questionnaire (either self- administration or at interview) according to occupational group.
+Disabling wrist/hand pain (WHP).
+Pain experience was assessed by questionnaire which assessed pain in the wrist/hand area that had lasted for longer than a day during the Association between psychosocial aspects of work and Disabling wrist/hand pain (WHP).
+Adjusted for age, gender, and BMI.
+Prevalence rate ratio; PRR (95% CI) Work for >50 h per week: 1.0 (0.8 to 1.1) Time pressure at work: 1.1 (1.0 to 1.2) Lack of support at work: arms - for example, mail sorters). n=9082 3099 were male and 5983 females past month, and if so, whether the pain had made it difficult to perform one or more of five listed activities.
+1.0 (0.9 to 1.2) Lack of job control: 1.0 (0.9 to 1.2) Job security: 1.1 (1.0 to 1.2) Dalboge et al [55] Case-control (nested within a cohort study) Randomly selected cases and two controls Job physical exposure Surgery for subacromial Associations between Occupational exposure and Surgery for subacromial impingement syndrome Associations between Occupational exposure and Surgery for